 When reading the moneyline and spread, look for negative numbers that indicate favourites while the digits are positive for dogs.
 Spread and total bets have the number listed by oddsmakers, as well as the actual odds for placing the bet.

-In our example, the Toronto Raptors are favoured on the moneyline.
+In our example with Toronto Raptors odds, the Raps are favoured on the moneyline.
 They’re also a 2.5-point favourite on the spread in a game with a projected total of 209.5 points.
 This is the standard game listing in most spots, but some operators will list the spread first followed by the moneyline and totals.

 Do odds work similarly for all sports?